Statement of general information

 National Planning Policy

 - The NPPF sets out the Government’s planning policies for England and how these are expected to be applied.
 The framework gives guidance to local planning authorities in drawing up development plans and on making decisions on planning applications.
-The NPPF includes a presumption in favour of sustainable development and sets out core planning principles, include environmental, social and economic Planning Practice Guidance (PPG) supports the NPPF and provides further guidance on planning issues, including neighbourhood planning.
+The NPPF includes a presumption in favour of sustainable development and sets out core planning principles, include environmental, social and economic Planning Practice Guidance (PPG) supports the NPPF and provides further guidance on planning issues, including neighbourhood planning guidance.

 - Local plans are prepared by local planning authorities and set out the strategic priorities and planning policies for the local authority area.
 The policies in a local plan set out to deliver key development including homes and jobs required, the provision of retail and community facilities and infrastructure.
 Policies relating to managing climate change, conservation and enhancement of the natural and historic environment are also included.
 Local plans must be positively prepared, justified, effective, and consistent with national policy.

 - The current Local Plan for the District is the adopted Bassetlaw Core Strategy and Development Management Policies Development Plan Document (2011).
-Further information on the adopted Local Plan is available from the Bassetlaw District Council website.

 - Neighbourhood planning was introduced under the 2011 Localism Act.
 It provides the opportunity for local communities to shape future development in their local area, through the development of a neighbourhood plan, which will be used alongside local and national planning policies when determining planning applications.